TasBakker/CheerioBoatPrototyping/README.md

 **SingleOutlet_cheerio** - Single-hole outlet design as the primary cheerio in the study for ballistic-like movement.

-**Dualoutlet_cheerio** - Two-outlet design particle used less in study for complex instability.
+**DualOutlet_cheerio** - Two-outlet design particle used less in study for complex instability.

 **Chiral_cheerio** - Chiral device (Spinning cheerio in the study)

 **trackingcap** - Tracking caps used for computer vison and tracking of the Cheerios which were colored with paint markers) -

-**Extra Designs** - Plus exploratory designs for customization in the extra folder that contains "hare-brained" ideas with heavily modified Cheerios and additional addornemtns to make interesting interparticle interactions.
+**Extra_Designs** - Plus exploratory designs for customization in the extra folder that contains "hare-brained" ideas with heavily modified Cheerios and additional addornemtns to make interesting interparticle interactions.

 ## Printing Settings ##